World Malaria Day

 - Purchase mosquito nets to protect people from malaria from the International Needs Australia online gift catalogue

-- Attend a World Malaria Day symposium or seminar (see the World Malaria Day website for details)
+- Attend a World Malaria Day symposium or seminar (see the World Malaria Day website for details of upcoming events)

 - Write a letter or send a petition to political leaders, calling for greater government support of malaria prevention